quasarframework/quasar-ui-qcalendar/docs/src/pages/help/migration-guide.md

 ### Other
 - For QCalendarMonth there is no longer a set minimum height of 5.0em.
 Use the new property `day-min-height` to control the minimum height of a day cell.
 And, also remember that if `day-height` is set to `"0"` then the height will automatically grow according to the content, otherwise if `day-height` is set to anything other than `"0"` the height of a day cell will be fixed.
+- For QCalendarResource and QCalendarScheduler there is no longer a `resource-width` property.
+Instead, use the css variable `--calendar-resources-width`.

 ## New functionality